+Your body is home to about 100 trillion bacteria and other microbes, collectively known as your microbiome.
+Naturalists first became aware of our invisible lodgers in the 1600s, but it wasn’t until the past few years that we’ve become really familiar with them.
+This recent research has given the microbiome a cuddly kind of fame.
 We’ve come to appreciate how beneficial our microbes are — breaking down our food, fighting off infections and nurturing our immune system.
 It’s a lovely, invisible garden we should be tending for our own well-being.
 But in the journal Bioessays, a team of scientists has raised a creepier possibility.
 Perhaps our menagerie of germs is also influencing our behavior in order to advance its own evolutionary success — giving us cravings for certain foods, for example.[more inside]

 In March 2012, inspectors from the U.S. Department of Agriculture uncovered a problem in Elgin, Texas.
 Beef sausage from a small family-run meat processor appeared to have been contaminated with a nasty bacterium called Listeria monocytogenes.
 The bug can make people sick and, in rare cases, be deadly.
 The processor had to recall more than a ton of sausage.
 It’s the kind of story that strikes terror in the hearts of other sausage peddlers, including Mike Satzow, so he uses phages to keep his small company's sausages safe to eat.